-To help you choose the type of care that is best for you, see Your maternity care options.
+To help you choose the type of care that is best for you, see your maternity care options.

 Where can I give birth?

-Birthing on country
+Birthing on Country

-Travelling long distances to give birth?
+What if I need to travel long distances to give birth?

 If you need to travel a long distance from home to access care, you might be able to claim back some of your travel and accommodation expenses through the Patient Assisted Travel Scheme (PATS).